 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

-Mushoku Tensei Episode 11 will finish the first part or cour on March 22, 2021.
-The Mushoku Tensei Episode 12 release date is scheduled for October 2021, the Fall 2021 anime season.
+Mushoku Tensei Episode 11 finished the first part or cour on March 22, 2021.
+The Mushoku Tensei Episode 12 release date is scheduled for October 3, 2021, the Fall 2021 anime season.

 Mushoku Tensei Part 2 was officially delayed since it was originally announced that Episode 12 would come out in July 2021.
 That meant the Mushoku Tensei: Jobless Reincarnation Part 2 finale, Mushoku Tensei Episode 23, would be pushed back, as well.

-Note: The exact Mushoku Tensei Part 2 release date will be added to this news story once it’s officially confirmed.
+Note: The exact Mushoku Tensei Part 2 release date was added to this news story in August 2021.

 The first season of the Mushoku Tensei anime series set a new high bar for animations in an isekai series, arguably beating its competitors like TenSura: That Time I Got Reincarnated as a Slime and So I’m a Spider, So What? (which used 2D/3D hybrid animation).
 Even more impressive, the Mushoku Tensei anime is the debut project of a new animation company called Studio Bind.